ismith1024/ismith1024.github.io/_posts/2019-01-12-Boston_AirBNB.md

  - As expected, AirBNBs are busier around the date of a major event.
 Customers are using the service to stay when attending.
  - The AirBNBs closer to an event aren't noticeably busier than anywhere else in the city.
 Customers appear to be happy to use trnasportation to get to their events
  - AirBNB operators aren't afraid to increase their rates
- - Customers who used AirBNBs close to (within 5k) an event were less satisfied than average in their AirBNB experience.
+ - Customers who used AirBNBs close to (within 5 km) an event were less satisfied than average in their AirBNB experience.

 From the perspective of an AirBNB operator, the data predicts that business will pick up when there is a large event ocurring in the city where you are located, and that suburban operators are in general not increasing prices to take advantage of this.
 There is a business opportunity to increase revenue.